 DevOps is a collection of best practices for the software development process to shorten the development life cycle such as continuous integration, delivery and deployment.

-Endpoint security refers to an organization's overall approach to managing the security of network endpoint devices that remotely access the IT infrastructure.
+Endpoint security is an organizations’ strategy and approach to maintaining the security of network endpoints and external devices that are directly connected to the IT infrastructure.

 Functions-as-a-Service (FaaS) is a cloud computing model on serverless technologies and architectures that allow software developers to easily deploy applications in the cloud.

 Gaining privileges (also known as privilege escalation) is the act of exploiting a vulnerability or configuration issue in a software/operating system that gives attackers more administrative privileges.